 NOELKE, TEXAS.
 Noelke is on the Atchison, Topeka, and Santa Fe Railroad and a local road ten miles southwest of Mertzon in south central Irion County.
 The small settlement began as Monument Switch on the Kansas City, Mexico and Orient Railway when the road built through the area in 1910.
 The community was renamed Noelke in 1933 in honor of a local ranch owner, Walter Montgomery Noelke.
 The Monument switch continued in service in Noelke for some time after that, but county maps of the 1980s show only the location of the Noelke community.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Charles G. Davis, "NOELKE, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/htn06.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Charles G. Davis, "Noelke, TX," accessed May 29, 2016, http://www.tshaonline.org/handbook/online/articles/htn06.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.

 Each day's email tells a little bit more of the story of Texas and links to our collection of more than 27,000 articles